 I absolutely love to garden and it brings me so much joy.
-As we go into the colder seasons my craving for the garden moves towards Indoor Gardening for maintaining well being.
-Today I’m specifically sharing tips for how indoor gardening can bring a sense of well being into your life.
-Fresh air, lush greenery, beautiful flowers and hands on interaction with the texture and touch of the plants and soil are just some of why I love to garden and all of this can be done indoor or out.
+As we go into the coldest seasons my craving for the garden moves Indoors.
+I garden for maintaining my well-being and that includes indoor plants.
+Today I’m specifically sharing tips for how indoor gardening can bring a sense of well-being into your home.
+Fresh air, lush greenery, beautiful flowers, and hands-on interaction with the texture and touch of the plants and soil are just some of why I love to garden and all of this can be done indoors or out.

-It makes me sad there are so many people who don’t “think” they have a green thumb or that they can’t keep a houseplant alive.
+Many people don’t “think” they have a green thumb or that they can’t keep a houseplant alive.
 But there is no mistaking how popular indoor gardening has become again.
-Have you seen terrariums like the one above lately in magazines, online or in garden centers?
-Maybe these tips will encourage you to try (or expand) your indoor garden.
-I wouldn’t consider myself an indoor gardening expert but I know enough to keep some alive better than others.
+Have you seen terrariums like the one above?
+I hope these tips will encourage you to try (or expand) your indoor garden which is especially nice to do after the holiday season is passed and before we open our homes again in the spring.
+It takes a little practice to find and maintain indoor plants in the ‘right spots’ but I hope you will keep trying.
 I’ve got a big leaf philodendron that’s over 20 years old!
-I’d like to share with you some of the reasons for trying indoor gardening.
+Here are some of the reasons to garden indoors.

-- Plants are natures air filters!
-The literally clean toxins like formaldehyde, benzene, xylene, toulene and trichloroethylene (among other toxins) from the air.
+- Plants are natural air filters!
+They literally clean toxins like formaldehyde, benzene, xylene, toluene, and trichloroethylene (among other toxins) from the air.
 Certain plants do a great job with certain chemicals but about 1 plant per 100 sq’ has been proven to significantly purify the air.

 - Expressing personal style through plants and indoor gardening can add so much beauty to really round out your interior rooms.